GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 <br><h1 align="center">ZipRecruiter 1-Click Filter:sparkles:</h1>

-#### <p align="center">A convenient tool to streamline your job search on ZipRecruiter by only showing 1-Click Apply jobs. </p>
+#### <p align="center">An efficient tool to optimize your job search on ZipRecruiter by only displaying 1-Click Apply jobs. </p>

-This is a JavaScript program that filters out jobs that require external websites.
-It adds a button on the search results page that lets you hide these jobs and focus on the most relevant and convenient opportunities for your career goals.
+This is a JavaScript program that eliminates jobs that redirect you to external websites.
+It adds a button on the search results page that enables you to conceal these jobs and concentrate on the most suitable and convenient opportunities for your career objectives.

-Please read the Disclaimer and License below! 😊
+Please read the Disclaimer and License below carefully! 😊

 <p align="center"><img src="https://user-images.githubusercontent.com/105183376/233206431-08e4c647-565a-4688-81fb-eb9ccb8a5dbf.png?raw=true" alt="'additional features - search by minimum qualification grade and exclude key words from job titles" width="50%"></p>